node.js mobile app development

 PayPal is the biggest name in online payment and they have recently released an open-source library that uses Node.js.

-PayPal’s famous for its cutting-edge technology.
+PayPal is famous for its cutting-edge technology.
 It was the first to introduce person-to-person payments via email.
-They were the first to allow people to send money with friends on Facebook and it was the first to let you pay from your messaging app.
+They were the first to allow people to send money with friends on Facebook, and they were the first to let you pay from your messaging app.
 So perhaps it’s no surprise that it’s now the first to use Node.js.

 2. Netflix